Derailed (2002 film): Plot

 Jacques neutralizes Cole's henchmen in charge of the train's controls.
 He disables the cell jammer, and puts the real conductor back at the commands.
 However the brake lines have broken, preventing the train from stopping.
 Meanwhile Madeline, a doctor by trade, helps comforting the infected passengers, including her own children.
 Now in possession of the virus, Cole plans to extract from the train via helicopter.
 But Jacques ambushes him and ties the helicopter's ladder to the train, causing it to crash as the train goes through the tunnel.
 He also steals the remaining vials back.
 Now able to place phone calls, Jacques alerts General Zakev of the ongoing crisis.
 However, he is discovered and escapes by getting off the train with a motorcycle.
 After consulting with the German railway authority and quarantine specialists, Zakev announces that, should the train come close enough to Germany, they will have to destroy a bridge along its path using thermonuclear missiles.

 Jacques climbs back onto the train, and Cole threatens to kill his family if he does not return the vials.
 He does, but Ethan steals them and flees.
-Soon after, the convoy gets t-boned by another crazy train, taking the back section clean off and leaving Ethan's fate uncertain.
+Soon after, the convoy gets t-boned by another train, taking the back section clean off and leaving Ethan's fate uncertain.
 Jacques and the conductor initiate the process of separating the car they are in from the front cars and locomotive.
 They are ambushed by Cole, who kills the conductor before Jacques kills him.

 Jacques and other passengers activate their car's manual brake.
-As the train gets near the bridge where the troops are massed, Zakev orders the bridge destroyed and the first few cars plunge into the crevice.
+As the train gets near the bridge where the troops are massed, Zakev orders the bridge destroyed and the first few cars plunge into the canyon below.
 However, the rest of the train slows down enough that the passengers—including Ethan who is revealed to be alive—can evacuate before their car falls off.
 The passengers are put in quarantine under a medical tent, and receive treatment.
 Jacques accuses Lars to have been an accomplice in the hijacking, and Zakev has the latter arrested.
 Madeline and Jacques reconcile, while Galina disappears.
 In the final scene, Galina is shown to have returned to her life of high-stakes burglaries.